Sticky Sessions & Manual Rotation

 When you use the proxy rotator normally, each request may exit through a different proxy IP.
 This is called rotation - your traffic appears to come from different locations.

-Sticky sessions let you "stick" to the same exit IP across multiple requests.
+Sticky sessions let you "stick" to the same exit IP across multiple requests for the configured route.
 Think of it like reserving a specific proxy just for your session.

 When Do You Need Sticky Sessions?